PHunt14/html5/chapter4/javajam/README.md

 # JavaJam Coffee House

-## Chapter 3
+## Chapter 4

 ### Case Study Tasks

-- [x] Create an external style sheet named `javajam.css` that configues the color and text for the javajam website
+- [] Modify the home page to display a logo image, a JPEG image, and a content div.
-- [x] Modify the Home page to utilize the new external style sheet to configure colors and fonts.
+- [] Modify the menu page to be consistent with the home page.
-- [x] Modify the Menu page to be consistent with the Home page.
+- [] Create a new Music page
-- [x] Configure centered page layout
+- [] Modify the style rules in the javajam.css file as needed